wzhang2022/GraphPerceiver/README.md

 - If you are using `model=transformer`, then turn on `--nystrom` to use Nystrom attention approximation: [https://arxiv.org/pdf/2102.03902v3.pdf][here] and specify `--landmarks`.
 - `run_name` is the name of the run as shown by `wandb`.
 - `k_eigs` specifies how many eigenvectors to use for Laplacian positional encodings.
 If 0, it forgoes using LPEs.
+- `H` specifies how many iterations to run Weisfeiller-Lehman for to get kernel representation.
+If 0, it forgoes using Weisfeiller-Lehman.
 - `atom_emb_dim`, `bond_emb_dim` specifies the dimensions for the atom feature and bond feature embeddings.
 - `device` should always be `0` for `cuda`.
 We should not be running on CPU, so this argument is redundant.
 - `save_file` specifies where to save the weights of the best model, as measured by validation loss.